Lio by Mark Tatulli for July 10, 2016

 6. Grey justice

 SKJAM!
-Premium Member almost 8 years ago
+Premium Member over 8 years ago

 Here in the Twin Cities, small independent bookstores are back on the healthy list.
 The only one that closed this year was because the owner was plain tired.